wathmihasara/ASS_4_GRP-10/README.md

 header = TRUE: It means the first line of the text file contains column names. sep = "\t" : This informs the reader that the tab character (\t) is utilized as the delimiter between values, a convention in TSV files. local system where the downloaded file will be saved.
 In this case, the file with the name gene_expression.tsv will be saved in the current working directory.

-#displaying the first six genes
+# Displaying the first six genes

 ```{r}
 head(gene_data)